Elections in India: Election procedure in India

+Vote from home

+The Election Commission of India has granted permission for individuals aged 80 and above and those with physical challenges to cast their votes from the comfort of their homes using ballot papers.
+To avail of this facility, eligible individuals must register with the designated booth-level officer at least 10 days prior to the election date.
+The necessary Form 12-D for facilitating the postal ballot has to be submitted well in advance.
+A dedicated team of five officers, including a polling officer, micro observer, police officer, and photographer, will visit their residences to ensure a smooth and transparent polling process.
+The entire polling procedure will be documented through photographs and videos.
+While the option to vote from home is voluntary, the decision cannot be reversed later once an elector chooses this method.
+Election officials in Bhopal, India, are actively reaching out to the residences of super senior citizens (aged above 80 years) and voters with disabilities to provide assistance in submitting their votes through postal ballots for 2023 Madhya Pradesh Legislative Assembly elections.

+In the 2024 lok sabha elections, ECI extended the "vote-from-home" option to people aged 85 years and above and to Persons with Disabilities (PwD) for the first time in the history of the Lok Sabha elections.
+The goal of this move is to improve participation and accessibility in the electoral process.

 Indelible ink

 Research into indelible ink was commenced by the Council of Scientific and Industrial Research (CSIR).
 In the 1950s, M. L. Goel worked on this research at the Chemical Division of the National Physical Laboratory of India.
 The ink used contains silver nitrate, which makes it photo-sensitive.
 It is stored in amber-colored plastic or brown-colored glass bottles.
-On application, the ink remains on the fingernail for at least two days.
+On application, the ink remains on the finger for at least two days.
 It may last up to a month, depending on the person's body temperature and the environment.

 Electronic voting

 BHAVIK (EVM) were first used in the 1997 election and became the only method of voting in 2004.
 The EVMs save time in reporting results.
 A voter-verified paper audit trail (VVPAT) was introduced on 14 August 2014 in Nagaland.
 In the 2014 general election, VVPAT was operational in 8 constituencies (Lucknow, Gandhinagar, Bangalore South, Chennai Central, Jadavpur, Raipur, Patna Sahib and Mizoram) as a pilot project.
 A slip generated by the VVPAT tells a voter to which party or candidate their vote has been given, their name, their constituency and their polling booth.